angels4485/sep10-freedom-project/prep/content.md

      * CMOS Adapters
         * A mechanical or optical interface that connects a CMOS-based scientific camera to a telescope or other astronomical instrument.
      * CMOS Sensors
         * A device that captures faint light from distant stars, galaxies, and other celestial objects.
-These sensors record the data gathered from a telescope and converts it into an usable format (like an image or video).
+These sensors record the data gathered from a telescope and convert it into an usable format (like an image or video).

       * serial devices